 “It seems unlikely that BootHole fixes would affect machine or application output similarly,”

 Most users would want to deploy the updates that vendors come out with starting July 29, suggested Michael.
-In addition to the automated updates provided by OS vendors, it will take manual action to uninstall the existing, unstable versions of grub.
+In addition to OS vendors’ automated updates, it will take manual action to uninstall the existing, unstable versions of grub.
 “But systems will remain vulnerable until completed,” he said.

-Enterprise security teams, Michael said, should also include threat tracking or monitoring practices that look at the bootloaders found on operating systems.
+Michael said that enterprise security teams should also include threat tracking or monitoring practices that look at the bootloaders found on operating systems.
 It will show which systems have bootloaders that look suspicious and configuration files for grub.

 “Considering the difficulty of delivering such updates to a client, such testing can be an effective way to buy time while testing and delivering updates,” concluded Michael.